 Victims can also delay (toll) limitation periods by proving they had a disability at the time of injury, and a court declared them incapacitated.

 You can, but you generally need to do so quickly.
 Alabama Code § 11-47-23 establishes that tort claims against a municipality have to be presented to the clerk within six months, and Alabama Code § 11-12-8 states that claims against counties have to be presented within 12 months.
 Damages are also limited (or “capped”) in these types of cases, as Alabama Code § 11-47-190 provides that no judgment or combination of judgments against a municipality and/or any officer or officers, employee or employees, or agents thereof can be more than $100,000 per injured person and no more than $300,000 per single occurrence.
 Alabama Code § 11-93-2 also limits damages recoverable against governmental entities to $100,000 for one person in a single occurrence and $300,000 in the aggregate when more than two persons have claims or judgments.

 Bicycle Accident Statistics

 Farris, Riley & Pitt, LLP has been assisting bicycle crash victims in communities throughout Alabama for more than 20 years.
-Our lawyers will work tirelessly to help you recover the compensation you need and deserve for all of your medical expenses, lost wages, and other damages.
+Our Birmingham bicycle accident lawyers work tirelessly to secure your compensation for medical costs, lost wages, and damages.